quadsproject/quads/README.md

    - Email notifications to users for new future assignments, releases and expirations.
    - Flask-based Web UI for searching for available bare-metal systems in the future based on model.
    - Open, RESTful JSON API and RBAC for controlling access
+   - Allow users and enable automation scripts to self-schedule hosts via the REST API.

 ## Design
    - Main components: `Python3, Flask, SqlAlchemy, PostgreSQL, Jinja2`